Program of events for 2020 - 2021

 Division 1 - Monohulls.

 On Wednesday (Twilight Racing), racing is done under a handicap pointscore system.
-Division 2 races start at 5.55pm sharp (except Race 16 & 17 which start 30 minutes earlier).
-Five minute warning at 5.50pm and then a 4:1:0 start sequence.
+Division 2 races start at 6.00pm sharp (except usually for the last two races of the season which start 30 minutes earlier due to low light).
+Five minute warning at 5.55pm and then a 4:1:0 start sequence.

 The start hooter for Division 2 will be the 5 minute warning for Division 1 and then a 4:1:0 start sequence.